 In Île-de-France, all departments are participating, including Val-de-Marne, where several towns will host giant Hanukkah menorahs for an evening.
 It’s a special opportunity for Val-de-Marne residents to come together and enjoy warm moments of celebration and community.

-Like every year, the Jewish holiday of Hanukkah is accompanied by public lighting of hanukiahs, the traditional eight-branched candlesticks of this winter celebration.
-Find out when and where the public lighting takes place in Paris and the Île-de-France region for this 2024 edition.
+As every year, the Jewish holiday of Hanukkah is marked by public lighting ceremonies of the hanukkiyot, traditional eight-branched menorahs for this winter celebration.
+Find out where and when the public lighting events are taking place in Paris and Île-de-France for the 2025 edition.
 [Read more]

 What is Hanukkah celebrating?
 The history and significance of this Jewish Festival of Lights